wfailla/un-orchestrator/orchestrator/README_RUN.md

     graph that includes a VNF.
 Traffic is received from a first physical port, provided to a network function, and then sent out from a second physical port.

+## How to start the proper virtual switch

+As stated above, the proper vSwitch must be started on the Universal Node before the boot of the un-orchestrator; in the following the instructions to run the supported vSwitches are provided.

-## How to start xDPd with DPDK support to work with the un-orchestrator
+### How to start xDPd with DPDK support to work with the un-orchestrator

 Set up DPDK (after each reboot of the physical machine), in order to: